 Cation Tests with Sodium Hydroxide

-This topic covers the identification of specific metal cations in solution by adding aqueous sodium hydroxide.
-You need to know the characteristic colours of the solid precipitates that form, which is a key skill in qualitative chemical analysis.
+Adding aqueous sodium hydroxide identifies specific metal cations in solution, so you need to know the characteristic colours of the solid precipitates that form, a key skill in qualitative chemical analysis.

 Part of the ESAT Chemistry syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.